-Withdrawal deadlines will be proportional for special classes that do not meet at the standard start/stop dates of the term, similar to withdrawal deadlines.
+Withdrawal deadlines will be proportional for summer term sessions and special sessions that do not meet at the standard start/stop dates of the term, similar to withdrawal deadlines.
+The student should check with the Registrar's Office to determine the withdrawal deadlines for summer terms and special sessions.